 How can you use monday.com to convert leads into sales?

-Fortunately, monday.com has the features and capabilities to track and even act on much of this information for you.
+Fortunately, the monday sales CRM has the features and capabilities to track and even act on much of this information for you.
+Our fully customizable CRM gives you the power to collect leads from any source, centralize and qualify every lead in one place, and automatically score them based on custom criteria.

 What is the monday.com lead management template?

-Chances are, you already know all about the hundreds of customizable templates you can use for your workspace on monday.com.
-If for some reason you don’t know about these, you can check them out right here.
+monday.com offers hundreds of customizable templates you can use for your workspace, which you can check out right here.

 Your sales leads can be categorized in any way you want: size, location, industry, etc. This information can be stored alongside their contact information.